nikhilr777/Comcast/README.md

 /usr/bin/wget "Public IP" --timeout 30 -O - 2>/dev/null | grep "Normal operation string" || echo "The site is down" | /usr/bin/mail -v -s "Site is down" r7@gmail.com

+THe other method would be launching an EC2 instance with Web server => Creating a AMI image => Creating a Launch Configuration => Creating a Auto scaling group => Creating an ELB and attaching it to the ASG

+For Monitoring that application we can use Cloud Watch for monitoring the metrics